kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 - `BindingConditions`: a list of condition keys that must be satisfied (i.e., set to `True`) before binding can proceed.
 - `BindingFailureConditions`: a list of condition keys that, if any are `True`, indicate that binding should be aborted and the Pod rescheduled.
 - `BindingTimeoutSeconds`: a timeout value (in seconds) that defines how long the scheduler should wait for all `BindingConditions` to be satisfied.
 If the timeout is exceeded, the allocation is cleared and the Pod is rescheduled.
 - `UsageRestrictedToNode`: a boolean field (optional) that indicates whether the scheduler should set the nodename to the ResourceClaim's nodeSelector during the scheduling process.
-When set to true, the scheduler records the selected node name in the claim, effectively reserving the resource for that specific node.
+When set to true, the scheduler records the selected node name in the claim (in the `PreBind` phase), effectively reserving the resource for that specific node.
 This is particularly useful for external controllers during the PreBind phase, as they can retrieve the node name from the claim and perform node-specific operations such as device attachment or preparation.

 Each entry in `BindingConditions` and `BindingFailureConditions` must be a valid Kubernetes condition type string (e.g., `dra.example.com/is-prepared`).
 These are interpreted as keys in the `.status.conditions` field of the corresponding `ResourceClaim`.
 External controllers are responsible for updating these condition keys with standard Kubernetes condition semantics (`type`, `status`, `reason`, `message`, `lastTransitionTime`).

 The scheduler evaluates only the `status` field of these conditions: